adrianeboyd/boyd-wnut2018/README.md

 # Low Resource Grammatical Error Correction Using Wikipedia Edits

+This repository contains the code and data for: [Low Resource Grammatical Error Correction Using Wikipedia Edits](http://aclweb.org/anthology/W18-6111)

-Please cite the following publication:
+Please use the following citation:

 ```
 @InProceedings{boyd2018wnut,